javascript-tutorial/en.javascript.info/1-js/05-data-types/01-primitives-methods/article.md

 john.sayHi(); // Hi buddy!
 ```

-So, here we've made an object `john` with the method `sayHi`.
+So here we've made an object `john` with the method `sayHi`.

-There exist many built-in objects, including those that work with dates, errors, HTML elements etc. They have different properties and methods.
+Many built-in objects already exist, such as those that work with dates, errors, HTML elements etc. They have different properties and methods.

-But features come at a price!
+But, these features come with a cost!

 Objects are "heavier" than primitives.
 They require additional resources to support the internal machinery.
-But properties and methods are useful in programming, JavaScript engines try to optimize them, so the price is usually fair.
+But as properties and methods are very useful in programming, JavaScript engines try to optimize them to reduce the additional burdon.

 ## A primitive as an object

 Here's the paradox faced by the creator of JavaScript:

 - There are many things one would want to do with a primitive like a string or a number.
-Could be great to access them as methods.
+It would be great to access them as methods.
 - Primitives must be as fast and lightweight as possible.

-The solution looks a little bit awkward, but here it is.
+The solution looks a little bit awkward, but here it is:

 1. Primitives are still primitive.
 A single value, as desired.
-2. The language allows to access methods and properties of strings, numbers, booleans and symbols.
+2. The language allows access to methods and properties of strings, numbers, booleans and symbols.
-3. When it happens, a special "object wrapper" is created that provides the functionality and then is destroyed.
+3. When this happens, a special "object wrapper" is created that provides the extra functionality, and then is destroyed.

-The "object wrappers" are different for each primitive type and are named specifically: `String`, `Number`, `Boolean` and `Symbol`.
-Thus they provide different sets of methods.
+The "object wrappers" are different for each primitive type and are called: `String`, `Number`, `Boolean` and `Symbol`.
+Thus, they provide different sets of methods.

-For instance, there exists a method [str.toUpperCase()](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase) that returns the capitalized string.
+For instance, there exists a method [str.toUpperCase()](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase) that returns a capitalized string.

 Here's how it works: